Safety and Wellness

 - Equally divide yogurt mixture in 6 paper cups.

 - Cover the opening of each paper cup with a piece of aluminum foil.
 Make a small slit in the middle of the foil.

 - Place a popsicle stick through the slit into the middle of the yogurt.

 - Put in the freezer and freeze overnight.

-- Before eating, remove paper cup.
+- Before eating, remove paper cup and aluminum foil.